doronyaary/airport/README.md

 The top four numbers include the following:

 - **Valid Calls Count** - this number indicates the count of the calls that where validated and executed (where URLs matched)
+- **Invalid Calls Count** - this number indicates the count of the calls that didn't match any valid endpoint
+- **Active Endpoints** - the number of the configured endpoints in the configuration file
+- **Uptime** - the uptime minutes of the Airport service

+Then, you will see a list of endpoints the the followiing columns:

+- **Path/URL** - The URL/web path of the published endpoint
+- **Name/Description** - The value of the key "name" in the endpoint document in the JSON configuration
+- **Methods** - The allowed methods for this endpoint (either GET or POST or GET,POST)
+- **Enabled** - Shows if the endpoint is enabled or not

+## Valid Use Cases
+TBD